jdittrich/userNeedResearchBook/text/allURBook.md

 A participant is describing me the printing process: *»…then I look up which color specification the printery needs…«* That is a new step in the workflow I did not expect (Naively, I thought that you just send the document to the printery like you would when you print it on your desktop printer – have a file, print it).
-Thus I discovered a step in the workflow and a potential field of work
+Thus, I discovered a step in the workflow and a potential field of work
 (taking care of color spaces and profiles) of which I did not know that it even exists!